tc39/notes/es9/2018-03/mar-20.md

 RJE: after lunch, 1pm, for the topic memory model fixes.
 Dan there's another issue?

 DE: Mike Pennisi has a topic that he wants to discuss some time in the afternoon.
-Needs consensus pr: expand ? (missed this) .
-Needs to be in the afternoon.
+Needs consensus pr needs to be in the afternoon.

-RJE: Tomorrow we want to do the class discussion, so it will need to be on Thrusday, or later today.
+RJE: Tomorrow we want to do the class discussion, so it will need to be on Thursday, or later today.
 Decorators - where are they?

-DE: (?)

 RJE: after the lunch break thursday?

 GI: I would like to do nullish coalescing after Optional Chaining